Horizon4/final-project-horizon/doc/sprint2/sprint2.md

 - sprint retrospective
 - sprint planning meeting
 - system design
-- endpoints

 **Zain Amir**
 - design change, replace Itinerary with Itinerary Process and create a separate itinerary object
-- View completed itineraries(backend)
+- view all completed itinerary
-- View uncompleted itineraries(backend)
+- view all uncompleted itineraries Process

 **Colleen Brown**
 - create a design as to how the accomodations endpoint should be created and how to interact properly with the api